-There are many choices, which the retirement, investment and insurance planning representatives at ALEC Investment Advisors could help you narrow down.
+There are many choices, which the retirement, investment, and insurance planning representatives at ALEC Wealth Management could help you narrow down.
 Among them might be investments in either a retirement fund, such as a 401(k); IRAs, Roth IRAs, or mutual funds, stocks, bonds or other investments.

 It is wisest to diversify.
 Diversifying provides different kinds of investments for your portfolio, helping smooth out the inevitable ups and downs.
 Losses in one area can be offset by gains in another.
 Risk is thus potentially mitigated.
 It is important to note, however, diversification does not ensure a profit or guarantee against a loss.

-The wise young investor may want to consult a financial professional such as ALEC Investment Advisors to choose — or help choose — targets for a variety of investments with a range of volatility.
-Some people, having gained experience and comfort with the markets, like to gradually assume a greater role in choosing where to put investment money.
+The wise young investor may want to consult a financial professional such as ALEC Wealth Management to choose — or help choose — targets for a variety of investments with a range of volatility.
+Some people, having gained experience and comfort with the markets, like to gradually assume a greater role in deciding where to put investment money.

-Some proactive investors watch developments in their area, the nation and the world and like to try to capitalize on their observations.
-For example, an item may appear on the news that scientists have found an ingredient that is particularly effective in preventing skin cancer, so the cagey investor will find a company that manufactures it or puts it into a skin-care product.
+Some proactive investors watch developments in their area, the nation, and the world and like to try to capitalize on their observations.
+For example, an item may appear on the news that scientists have found an ingredient that is particularly effective in preventing skin cancer.
+The cagey investor will find a company that manufactures it or puts it into a skin-care product.
 That company’s stock can provide fast, substantial returns on a stock purchase.
-However it may also be a volatile investment.
+However, it may also be a volatile investment.
 Investors need to consider their ability to ride out the down markets with any investments.

 Time is most definitely on your side.